-19 Violette Nakhjavání was a long-time travel companion of Rúhíyyih Khánum.
+Violette Nakhjavání was a long-time travel companion of Rúhíyyih Khánum.

-20 The large volume of correspondence was laboriously hand-written by Rúhíyyih Khánum and the Guardian.
+The large volume of correspondence was laboriously hand-written by Rúhíyyih Khánum and the Guardian.
 There were no electric typewriters and the desktop computer was still decades away.

-21 Contrary to today's conventional opinion, most Germans welcomed foreigners.
+21 Contrary to prevailing opinion, many Germans welcomed foreigners.
 While proud of their country's spectacular rise from depression, they eagerly sought international ties.
-The often repeated story of Afro-American athlete Jesse Owens getting the official snub at the Berlin Olympics, rarely mentions that Germans enthusiastically cheered his 4 gold medals, and that his German rival Lutz Long even helped him correct the run-up for his winning long jump which bumped Lutz Long down into second place. -While the high-profile dirigibles were exploited for state propaganda, Hugo Eckener, their pioneer and head of the Zeppelin enterprise, rejected the regime.
+The often repeated story of Afro-American athlete Jesse Owens getting snubbed at the Berlin Olympics rarely mentions that Germans enthusiastically cheered his 4 gold medals and that his German rival Lutz Long even helped him correct the run-up for his winning long jump which bumped Long to second place.
+According to sportswriter Ron Finrite, Hitler, who congratulated the first three Olympic winners, was told by International Olympic Committee president Count Henri de Baillet Latour that it was not his function as patron of the Games to congratulate any of the winners, and that if he chose to honor one he must honor all.
+Hitler elected henceforth to congratulate no one.
+"Anyway," Owens said, "I didn't come to Berlin to shake his hand."
+After the long jump competition Owens and Long walked arm-in-arm away from the landing pit.
+They did not see each other after the Games, but they continued to correspond.
+After Long was killed in Italy during World War II, Owens kept in touch with his family.
+Before he died of lung cancer at 66 in 1980, Owens wrote: "You can melt down all the medals and cups I have and they wouldn't be plating on the 24-carat friendship I felt for Lutz Long." -While the high-profile dirigibles were exploited for state propaganda, Hugo Eckener, their pioneer and head of the Zeppelin enterprise, rejected the regime.
 Only his world fame saved him from the concentration camp.
-Eckener was honored at the White House by President Hoover and his ships were allowed the use of the U.S. Naval Base at Lakehurst, New Jersey.
-22 Herma Mühlschlegel (1902-1964) was one of countless unsung heroes.
+Eckener was honored at the White House by President Hoover and his ships were allowed the use of the U.S. Naval Base at Lakehurst, N.J.

+Herma Mühlschlegel (1902-1964) was one of countless unsung heroes.
 She tirelessly helped her husband in Bahá'í work and in running his medical practice.
 After the war, she accompanied him on extensive teaching trips.
 She made her home a refuge for homesick Persian students who had come to study in Germany.
-When one of them required a skin graft to save her foot after it was mangled in a tram accident, Herma volunteered to have the girl's foot embedded inside a pouch cut into her abdomen.
-Both were immobilized for agonizing weeks until the skin graft took.
-The grateful parents presented Herma with tickets to visit Haifa, but she chose to donate the money to the German temple fund instead
+When one of them required a skin graft to save her foot after it was mangled in a tram accident, Herma volunteered to have the girl's foot embedded inside a pouch cut into her own abdomen.
+Both lay immobilized bandaged together for agonizing weeks until the skin graft took.
+The girl's grateful parents presented Herma with tickets to visit Haifa, but she chose to donate the money to the German temple fund instead.

-23 The Dispensation of Bahá'u'lláh and other books on the Bahá'í Faith were written by Shoghi Effendi and later translated into German by Adelbert Mühlschlegel.
+The Dispensation of Bahá'u'lláh and other books on the Bahá'í Faith were written by Shoghi Effendi and later translated into German by Adelbert Mühlschlegel.
 He also translated the Kitáb-I-Iqán, Bahá'u'llá's Book of Certitude and he belonged to a group of four Bahá'í language scholars who worked on the first German translation of Bahá'u'lláh's Hidden Words.